Phase transitions and gravitational waves in a non-abelian vector dark matter scenario: Testing the model

 with $\epsilon = V_{\rm eff} - \frac{T}{4}\frac{\partial V_{\rm eff}}{\partial T}$, $T_*$ the temperature at which GWs are generated ($T_* \simeq T_n$, where $T_n$ is the nucleation temperature) and $\rho_{\text{rad}} = \frac{\pi^2}{30} g_{\rm{eff}}(T) T^4$, where $g_{\rm{eff}}(T)$ is the effective number of relativistic degrees of freedom at the temperature $T$.
 The inverse time duration of the phase transition, $\beta$, is usually normalised by the Hubble parameter $H_*\equiv H(T_*)$~\cite{Grojean:2006bp}:

-where $S_3$ is the 3-dimensional Euclidean action computed for an $O(3)$-symmetric critical bubble.
+where $S_3$ is the three-dimensional Euclidean action computed for an $O(3)$-symmetric critical bubble.
 A large $\beta/H_*$ means that we can safely neglect the Hubble expansion of the Universe during the phase-transition process.